 They will support local activity to manage the increasing demand for elective care services by:

-If you would like to find out more about the 100 day testing process or to be involved in future waves, please contact England.email@example.com.
+If you would like to find out more about the 100 day testing process, please contact England.firstname.lastname@example.org.

 NHS RightCare will work with local providers and commissioners to support implementation of the innovations set out in the handbooks at a local level as appropriate.